-It is anticipated that the award selection will be completed by August 2019.
-It is expected that awards will be made in Fiscal Year 2019.
+It is anticipated that the initial award selection will be completed by July 31, 2020.
+It is expected that awards will be made in Fiscal Year 2020.

 Section VI - AWARD ADMINISTRATION INFORMATION

 A. AWARD NOTICES

 1. Notice of Selection

 Selected Applicants Notification: DOE will notify applicants selected for award.
 This notice of selection is not an authorization to begin performance.
 (See Section IV, Part H with respect to the allowability of pre-award costs.)